IceHe/lib/auth/oidc/core.md

     _Note that in some cultures, people can have multiple middle names; all can be present, with the names being separated by space characters._
     _Also note that in some cultures, middle names are not used._

+-   `nickname` string

+    Casual name of the End-User that may or may not be the same as the given_name.
+For instance, a nickname value of Mike might be returned alongside a given_name value of Michael.

 -   **`address`** JSON object

     **End-User's preferred postal address.**